|Price Inclusive of Tax | See Shipping Options in Cart | 30-Day Return Policy

 Our Accident Investigation Training Kit is a convenient and cost-effective training solution, perfect for in-house safety coordinators.
-This “Train-the-trainer” style kit is flexible for individual training sessions via computer, group sessions in a classroom setting, or out on the jobsite.
+This “Train-the-trainer” style workplace accident investigation kit is flexible for individual training sessions via computer, group sessions in a classroom setting, or out on the jobsite.
+Contact us today to learn more about learning to conduct workplace accident investigations.

 - Software-based training program